Improving email deliverability from your ChurchSuite account

-You will need to create a new TXT record for mandrill._domainkey.yourchurchdomain.com (where yourchurchdomain.org is your church's domain name).
-Note that some host providers will automatically append your church's domain name to the DNS record, and may simply require you to add in the prefix part, i.e. mandrill._domainkey.
-For example, kingshope.church would be mandrill._domainkey.kingshope.church
+You will need to create a new TXT record for mandrill._domainkey.yourchurchdomain.com (where yourchurchdomain.com is your church's domain name).
+Note that some host providers will automatically append your church's domain name to a DNS record, and so you may simply need to add in the prefix part, i.e. mandrill._domainkey.

 For your TXT record add the following TXT value (be sure to copy and paste the full value from the box below - it ends with a semicolon):

 v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQCrLHiExVd55zd/IQ/J/mRwSRMAocV/hMB3jXwaHH36d9NaVynQFYV8NaWi69c1veUtRzGt7yAioXqLj7Z4TeEUoOLgrKsn8YnckGs9i3B3tVFB+Ch/4mPhXWiNfNdynHWBcPcbJ8kjEQ2U8y78dHZj1YeRXXVvWob2OaKynO8/lQIDAQAB;

 An SPF record is similar to a DKIM record in that it authorises emails to be sent out from your domain name by a third-party service.

-You will need to create (or edit an existing) a TXT record for yourchurchdomain.org (where yourchurchdomain.org is your church's domain name) with the following value (be sure to copy and paste the full value below):
+You will need to create, or edit an existing TXT of SPF record for yourchurchdomain.com (where yourchurchdomain.com is your church's domain name) with the following value (be sure to copy and paste the full value below):

 v=spf1 include:spf.mandrillapp.com ?all

 Note that you can only have one SPF record in DNS.
 If your SPF entry isn't being recognised as valid, check that you don't have more than one SPF record!
 While you might have multiple DKIM records, you should only have one SPF record in your DNS.

 If you have more than one domain to verify - perhaps because your organisations sends emails through more than one email domain name, you can click Add another domain and repeat Stage 1 again.
 ChurchSuite tracks the progress of each domain's verification through each stage.